websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 # Adding a Basic Web Content Article

 Web content is one of the most practical and essential methods for creating site content in DXP.
-Web content articles can be displayed through widgets, Fragments, or special [display pages](../../../site-building/displaying-content/using-fragments/using-display-page-templates/creating-a-display-page-template.md) designed specifically to display the content.
+Web content articles can be displayed through [widgets](../../../site-building/displaying-content/using-the-web-content-display-widget/web-content-display.md), [Fragments](../../../site-building/displaying-content/using_fragments.html), or [display pages](../../../site-building/displaying-content/using-display-page-templates/creating-a-display-page-template.md).

 All web content articles are based on a structure that defines its available fields.
 DXP includes the _Basic Web Content_ structure out-of-the-box, but you can create your own.
 See [Understanding Web Content Structures](../web-content-structures/understanding-web-content-structures.md) for more information.